tobyweston/blog/astro/src/content/blog/2019-09-02-deploy-java-to-debian.md

 1. Tell your customers where your repository is hosted
 1. Profit

 This post looks at the first step, creating the `.deb` package using the `sbt-native-packager` plugin.
-In the [next post](/blog/2019/09/03/create-debian-repositories), we'll look at how setup your own [debian repository](https://wiki.debian.org/DebianRepository) so users can install and upgrade your software via `apt-get` to popular Linux distros like Debian and Ubuntu.
+In the [next post](/blog/2019/09/03/create-debian-repositories), we"ll look at how setup your own [debian repository](https://wiki.debian.org/DebianRepository) so users can install and upgrade your software via `apt-get` to popular Linux distros like Debian and Ubuntu.

 Thanks and appreciation to [@muuki88](https://github.com/muuki88) and the project maintainers for `sbt-native-manager`, it's a seriously useful piece of software.